glaciers-in-archives/snowman/README.md

 Child templates and layouts are just regular Go templates that use the `define`, `block`, and `template` statements.
 To make layouts and child templates discoverable to Snowman they should be placed anywhere under `views`.
 You can see both layouts and child templates in the examples provided in the examples directory.

+#### Static files with templates

+If you want to use layouts and templates within a static file you need to create a view and a template for it but in the view configuration you exclude the `query` option.

 #### Built in template functions

 Note most functions do take strings and not RDF terms as arguments.
 You can access a string representation of an RDF term through rdfTerm.String.